Bioinformatics Computing Laboratory (BCL)

 Mahesh Narayan, Ph.D., Professor, Department of Chemistry.
 His research interests include the investigation of mechanism of chaperone catalyzed protein folding reactions in order to develop small molecule mimics that can serve as chemotherapeutics.
 Folding studies on biomedically relevant proteins to unravel key intramolecular interactions that stabilize the native state.
 He also develops nanobiotechnological vehicles for drug delivery.
 Awards and Activities: European Union Travel Award; American Chemical Society Honorarium.
 Dr. Narayan is a member of the Research Committee and Chair of the Colloquium Committee in the Bioinformatics Program.
 His expertise includes proteomics, X-ray crystallography, and protein folding dynamics.

-Chuan "River" Xiao, Ph.D., Associate Professor, Department of Chemistry.
+Chuan "River" Xiao, Ph.D., Professor, Department of Chemistry.
 Research interests are mainly on viruses, which are small nano-machines that are assembled accurately from proteins and nucleic acids within the host cell.
 Understanding the assembly process can lead to not only the prevention of the harmfulness of viruses but also their utilization for biomedical purposes.
 His research focuses on the studies of viral assembly by combination of the structural determination techniques of cryo-EM and X-ray crystallography.
 Dr. Xiao is currently Chair of the Colloquium Committee in the Bioinformatics Program.